Egregiuss/Migrating-Non-Native-Cloud-Applications-project-starter/README.md

-The web application is not scalable to handle user load at peak *When the admin sends out notifications, it's currently taking a long time because it's looping through all attendees, resulting in some
+The web application is not scalable to handle user load at peak
+   - When the admin sends out notifications, it's currently taking a long time because it's looping through all attendees, resulting in some
-   *HTTP timeout exceptions
+   - HTTP timeout exceptions
-   *The current architecture is not cost-effective
+   - The current architecture is not cost-effective

 Azure App Service solves this!
 It allows you to quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
 Apps running on App Service can meet rigorous performance, scalability, security, and compliance requirements while leveraging a fully-managed platform to take care of infrastructure maintenance.
 It is cost-effective.

-Because Azure Functions are best suited for smaller apps have events that can work independently of other websites.It is therefore ideal for our aitua Some of the common azure functions are sending emails, starting backup, order processing, task scheduling such as sending notifications, messages.Azure Functions expands CPU and memory capacity.
+Because Azure Functions are best suited for smaller apps have events that can work independently of other websites.It is therefore ideal for our application.
+Some of the common azure functions are sending emails, starting backup, order processing, task scheduling such as sending notifications, messages.Azure Functions expands CPU and memory capacity.
 Azure Functions plans are cost effective.